andreim9816/Arduino/autonomousCar/README.md

 The motors of the car are turned on/off by the IR remote.
 To power it, you need to press the **>>|** button, and to stop it, the **">|"** button.
 Once the motors are powered up, the car started to move.
 There are 3 main cases in which the car behaves:

 1. There is a new path on the right side of the car.
-Then, no matter it the car can
+Then, no matter if the car could still go forward or on the left, it chooses to make a 90° rotation to the right and continues to go forward until a new case is met.
+1. There is a new path on the left.
+Here, there are another 2 cases:
+   1. The car can still go forward.
+Then, it chooses to go forward
+   1. The car can't go forward.
+Basically, the only possible way it to make a 90° rotation to the left.
+1. The car is blocked (can't go to the left, right or front).
+In this case, it makes a 180° rotation and starts to go forward.